Kwangjong/CSCheatSheet/README.md

 ```

 ### Binary Search
-A search algorithm where it repeatedly divides the search interval in half until the desired element is found or the interval is empty.
+A search algorithm that repeatedly divides the search interval in half until the desired element is found or the interval is empty.
 * It can only be performed in a sorted list.
 * Time Complexity : **O(log n)**
 ```python